What is a commerce stream?

 2. B.Com (H) (Bachelor of Commerce Honors)

-You can get a B.Com (Honors) degree after completing the 12th exams.
+As you are interested in pursuing an easy course after 12th commerce without maths, you can get a B.Com (Honors) degree after completing the 12th exams.
 It is an excellent option for students that didn’t pick mathematics as a subject in commerce.
 On top of that, you don’t necessarily need to be an expert in mathematics to pursue this course.
 The best thing about B.Com (Honors) is that it allows you to specialize in a subject of your choice.
 Many students get confused between B.Com and B.Com (Honors).